Responding to COVID-19

 We've allocated all €1.55 billion available through the Plan for financial guarantees.

 This should bring in €17.5 billion in overall investment.

-And we’ve so far signed agreements with partner institutions to put 7 guarantees into practice.
+And we’ve so far concluded 18 agreements with partner institutions to put the guarantees into practice.

 We approved 28 guarantees.

 We signed the first agreement with a partner financial institution for putting a guarantee into practice:

 We signed or concluded in substance more guarantee agreements with partner financial institutions: